-“Now… if I were a paranoid family doctor, where would I build my bomb shelter?” she asked herself, searching around the home.
+“Now… if I were a paranoid family doctor, where would I build my bomb shelter?” she asked, searching around the home.

 The layout of the inside of the house was perfect for a nuclear family.
 Walking down the small hallway, Claire walked into the first bedroom she found.
 It was a girl’s bedroom because of the ripped pink curtains.
-Being inside of it brought back memories of Claire’s sunny childhood.
-She pushed memories of her tumultuous adolescence from her head as she came upon the second bedroom though.
+Being inside it brought back memories of Claire’s sunny childhood.
+She pushed memories of her tumultuous adolescence from her head as she entered the second bedroom.

 It was a boy’s room with an astronaut motif.
 The master bedroom reeked of feces and urine, probably left by squatters.
 After peering around the living room, she ended up in the kitchen and stared out of the dusty broken kitchen window facing the backyard.
 “A bomb shelter would be in the backyard.
 Get it together, Claire.”

 Claire pushed the back door with peeling white paint open and walked into the unfenced backyard.
 It was overrun with weeds and decaying shells from the surrounding almond trees.
 Claire wrapped her coat closer around her as a slight breeze kicked up.
 A new scent came over her as she went outside.
-It smelled gross and whatever it was, it was giving her a headache.
+It smelled gross, and whatever it was, it gave her a headache.
 Claire set her jaw and walked straight towards the stench.